dacadeorg/tutorials/ICP/icp-azle-development-101/content/icp-azle-development-101.md

 Here's an in-depth look at what the code does:

--   We start by using the `$query` decorator to indicate that this function is a query function.
+-   We start by using the `$query` annotation to indicate that this function is a query function.
 A query function is one that does not alter the state of our canister.
 -   The `getMessage` function is defined, which takes a string parameter `id`.
 This `id` is the unique identifier for the message we wish to retrieve.
 The function's return type is `Result<Message, string>`.
 This means the function either returns a `Message` object if successful or a string error message if unsuccessful.
 -   Inside the function, we use the `match` function from Azle.
 This function is used to handle possible options from a function that may or may not return a result, in our case, `messageStorage.get(id)`.
 -   `messageStorage.get(id)` attempts to retrieve a message with the given `id` from our `messageStorage`.